545zhou/d3js_project_to_find_best_flight/README.md

 All the plots have borders because it makes the plot more clear.
 For the first plot, I use different colors to represent different carriers.
 For the two bar charts, I use green to be the color becasue it's more comfortable and clear to me.
 Plot 1, plot 2 and plot 3 all have interactions.

-3. Feedback
+Feedback

 1st person: Plot 2 draws histogram.
 If the bars are not ordered, it's not easy to see at first glance which is best.
 Improvement: Sorted the data according to required value.
 Make the plot better.

 2nd person: When one line in plot 1 is pinned, it's not easy to see if it has realy been pinned.
 It happens a lot that we thought one line has been pinned, but when the mouse moved away, the line's highlight disappeared.
 It acturally has not been pinned.
 Improvement: Change the interaction so now when one line is pinned, its width will shrink.
 Such a transmission process works as an indicator to show if one line is pinned.

 3rd person: when mouse moves over lines or bars and then moves away, the highlighted element would still be highlighted which makes the display logic not consistant.
 Improvement: Add "mouseout" method into the interaction.
 So now when mouse moves away, everything will return to default.

 4th person: The second plot provides two factors for people to balance to make best choice.
 It is hard for some people to do this.
 Improvement: As mentioned in the above Desigan section, I created a new feature to help people to decide.

-4. resources
+Resources
 	www.udacity.com
 	www.google.com
 	www.stackoverflow.com